HoloLib

 • Only add kI if the robot consistently stops just short of the target and sits there.
 A little goes a long way, and too much makes it wind up and overshoot.
 Most moves don't need much kI at all.

-• kF (feed-forward) and slew are polish.
-Slew limits how fast the output can jump, which smooths out the start of a move so you're not slamming the motors from zero.
+• slew is polish.
+It limits how fast the output can jump, which smooths out the start of a move so you're not slamming the motors from zero.

 The PID controller has a few extra features once you outgrow the basics: sign-flip reset (dumps the integral when you cross the target so it doesn't carry stale windup), an integral limit, a windup range, and a filtered derivative.
-You usually don't need to touch these, but they're there in PID.h when you do.
+The motion functions build their controllers internally so you don't normally reach for these, but they're documented in PID.hpp if you're writing your own motion.

 Movement parameters